 Persons or groups using the meeting rooms must not distribute materials, such as leaflets or pamphlets, or solicit the purchase of goods or services outside the room.

 Failure to follow meeting room policies and procedures may result in loss of room privileges.

 No individual or group may state or imply District endorsement or sponsorship of events in District meeting or conference rooms.

 A group or organization may not use the name and address of any District library as its headquarters or in the official address of the organization.

-The District reserves the right to limit the use of the rooms if use would result in interference with the proper functioning of the library.
-This includes, but is not limited to, creating a situation which limits District activities or customers’ access to the library or its services; examples are activities which produce excessive noise or which require use of more parking spaces than can be accommodated at that time.
+The District reserves the right to limit use of the rooms if use would result in interference with proper functioning of the library.
+This includes, but is not limited to, creating a situation that inhibits District operations or public access to the library or its services.